codein/codein.github.io/v3/content/blog/resume.md

 + Developed a system to visualize and trend website performance using lighthouse, pandas and plotly.
 + Optimized website performance based on Google Core Web Vitals and lighthouse recommendations.
 + Built search capabilities using django haystack and websolr.
 Performed indexing analysis.
++ Provided thorough and thoughtful code reviews for other engineers.
++ Collaborated with our scrum teams to design solutions for stakeholder feature requests.

 ###  Arnot Health